pegesund/clojureranker/README.md

 ## Contributions and feedback

 is off course welcome.
-Just drop create a pull request and drop be a line.
+Just drop create a pull request and drop me a note.

 ## TellusR